smangul1/good.software/README.md

 * [Figure 2 Jupyter Notebook](https://github.com/smangul1/good.software/blob/master/analysis/Figure2.ipynb)

 To help make this study more reproducible, we setup this repository to be compatible with Binder.
 By clicking [here](https://mybinder.org/v2/gh/smangul1/good.software/master), without downloading anything or installing anything, you will be able to run the two notebooks above in your browser.

+# Further acknowledgements

+We thank the input from our peer reviewers, as well as online commenters in social media, in suggesting making the figures colorblind  friendly.
+We acknowledge the following resources, which help us achieve the final result:
+* Northwestern University's Knight Lab post on [Three tools to help you make colorblind-friendly graphics](https://knightlab.northwestern.edu/2016/07/18/three-tools-to-help-you-make-colorblind-friendly-graphics/).
+* Somersalt18:24's article on [designing colorblind-friendly scientific figures](http://www.somersault1824.com/tips-for-designing-scientific-figures-for-color-blind-readers/).
+* [Color Oracle](colororacle.org), which similates different colorblind conditions.

 # License